 Professor Andrew Briggs is the inaugural holder of the Chair of Nanomaterials at the University of Oxford.
 His research interests focus on materials and techniques for quantum technologies and their incorporation into practical devices.
-Current hot topics include vibrational states of nanotubes and charge transport through single molecules in graphene nanogaps.
-He has more than 600 publications, with over 24,000 citations.
+Current hot topics include vibrational states of nanotubes and charge transport through single molecules in graphene nanogaps, and machine learning for measuring and tuning quantum devices.
+He has more than 650 publications, with over 28,000 citations.

 ‘One of the most striking developments in work on science and religion in recent years has been the increasing focus, not just on how science and religion relate to each other, but on how they each contribute to human flourishing.
 Briggs and Reiss have provided an excellent and much-needed conceptual framework for understanding “human flourishing”, and how scientific developments and spiritual wisdom contribute to it.
 They take us through the different dimensions of human flourishing (material, relational and transcendent); the pillars of human flourishing (truth, meaning, and purpose), and discuss how all this is working itself out in different aspects of the contemporary world.
 Their writing is accessible and gripping, full of striking anecdotes and pithy summaries of scientific research.’
 (Professor Fraser Watts, Executive Secretary of the International Society for Science and Religion)

 Charge-State Dependent Vibrational Relaxation in a Single-Molecule Junction